Julia Ventham teaches meditation on our Yoga Meditation and Wellness Retreats.

 So what are the benefits of meditation?

 Meditation is known to reduce stress levels.
-This in turn can lower blood pressure, and help with many stress related illnesses, such as cardiovascular and heart disease.
+This in turn can lower blood pressure, and help with many stress related illnesses, such as cardiovascular health and heart disease.

 Meditation reduces physical and emotional pain better than morphine.